kloek/oracle-11g/README.md

 Image for running Oracle Database 11g Standard/Enterprise.
 Due to oracle license restrictions image is not contain database itself and will install it on first run from external directory.

+This fork has been adapted for a special usecase. see jaspeens version for original

 ``This image for development use only``

 # Usage